 Are you a jihadist?

-Because if somebody's an Islamist.
+Because if somebody is an Islamist.

-But but you know that ISIS, Al Qaeda, all these terror groups, Boko Haram, Islamic jihad, it doesn't matter which group, right?
+But you know that ISIS, Al-Qaeda, all these terror groups, Boko Haram, Islamic Jihad, it doesn't matter which group, they're going to train their sympathizers to lie.

 Absolutely.